 Aramburu Island is a 17-acre wildlife preserve in Richardson Bay.
 Like many other areas in the San Francisco Bay region, the island’s habitat has been altered by non-native and invasive plants and a slowly eroding shoreline.
-The Richardson Bay Audubon Center and Sanctuary and Marin County are partnering on a shoreline protection and habitat enhancement project in part to make the island more resilient to the impacts of climate change, especially sea level rise and increased coastal storm surges and erosion.
+The Richardson Bay Audubon Center and Sanctuary and Marin County partnered on a shoreline protection and habitat enhancement project intended in part to make the island more resilient to the impacts of climate change, especially sea level rise and increased coastal storm surges and erosion.

-The main project design objectives are to:
+The main project design objectives were to: